stasiandr/personal-blog/content/posts/hugo-automation.md

 ---

-## Introduction

-Why do you want hugo
+In today's blog post, we'll walk through the process of setting up a static website using the Hugo framework, deploying it to Firebase Hosting, and automating the deployment process with GitHub Actions.
+While this may not be the most exhilarating topic, it can be usefull for bloggers and developers looking to manage their websites efficiently.

 ## Hugo

-First of all let's create our blog website with Hugo.
-To install hugo you can go to [Hugo installation](https://gohugo.io/installation/) section.
+### Installing Hugo

+To start, we'll need to [install Hugo]((https://gohugo.io/installation/)).
-On MacOS and Linux you can run this (of course, if you are earlier installed brew):
+If you're using MacOS or Linux and have Homebrew installed, you can run the following command:

 ```bash
 brew install hugo
 ```

-Then we can create out webstite.
-To create the directory structure for your project in the `./personal-blog` directory.
+Once Hugo is installed, you can create a new Hugo project and navigate to the project directory using these commands:

 ```bash
 hugo new site personal-blog
 cd personal-blog
 ```

+### Adding a Theme

+Themes are an essential part of any website, and Hugo provides a wide range of options.
+For this tutorial, we'll use the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme, which you can find on the [Hugo themes]((https://themes.gohugo.io)).
+To add the theme to your project, run these commands:

 Next you need theme.
 For this you may want to go to [Hugo themes](https://themes.gohugo.io).
 As for this tutorial (and this blog) we will be using [PaperMod](https://github.com/adityatelange/hugo-PaperMod).

-Themes are installed throug git.
-Don't forget to add hugo `.gitignore` to your repo, it can be found [here](https://github.com/github/gitignore/blob/main/community/Golang/Hugo.gitignore).
-To install it you run:
+> Don't forget to add hugo `.gitignore` to your repo, it can be found [here](https://github.com/github/gitignore/blob/main/community/Golang/Hugo.gitignore)

 ```bash
 git init